RSS Feed

 It's worth mentioning how the steps actually work.
 The control unit senses, via the resistance, how much work the motor is doing at any given time.
 When the load increases enough, the unit assumes that the steps are fully in or out and shuts off the motor.
 This means that there's nothing critical about the position of any of the parts as long as the gears mesh (and you won't get the motor fully in unless they do).

 Replacing the motor/gear unit is very simple.
-I think I could do it now in about 20 minutes.
+After having done it before, I can now remove or replace the motor in less than 20 minutes.
 There are only a few important things to remember:

 Here's a picture of the motor in place.
 Yours may look slightly different: